How to Create Google Ads – The Ultimate Guide

 - Sign up at Google Ads or just sign in to an already existing account.

 - Decide your daily campaign budget.
 To help you make the best decision, Google estimates the coverage that you can achieve with the entered budget.
-Here is an article to help you decide how much money you should spend on Google Ads.

 - Define the location of your target audience.
 This step helps you rule out users who are outside the scope of your products.

 - Choose your network.
 If you want your ad to only appear in the Google search engine, you will have to uncheck the “Display Network” option.

 - Write your keywords & don’t forget about the matches!

 - Set the maximum offer you are willing to pay for each click.

 - Create the text of your first ad.